 I quickly ran into the limitations of the basic “whatever I had lying around” approach I started with.
-Since it seems like this is an interest that isn’t going anywhere, with Heather’s blessing, I decided to take the plunge and invest in some upgrades to our technology and setup.
+Since it seems like this is an interest that isn’t going anywhere I decided to make some upgrades to our streaming tech and setup.
 If you’ve been watching over the past weeks, you have no doubt noticed the changes as they trickled in.

 The first thing I did was upgrade the software for the stream itself.
 I had OBS and started with a screen capture of a game with a webcam view of myself and the room laid over it in the corner.
 I reworked that, changed to Streamlabs OBS, added in proper alerts, chat boxes, a viewer count, and some basic overlay graphics (Friendship Drive Charging!).
 Those changes gave the channel the first touch of personality.
 It was rough, but I could now throw up a poll, or share a video, or do the basic kinds of engagement streamers do beyond just reading chat and talking with viewers.

-I changed from using my old webcam’s echo-laden, serviceable-but-not-great built-in mic to my old Sound Blaster World of Warcraft gaming headset, which has a surprisingly decent mic in it and good sound in a bulky, unattractive pair of cans.
+I changed from using my old webcam’s echo-laden, serviceable-but-not-great mic to my old Sound Blaster World of Warcraft gaming headset.
+That has a surprisingly decent mic in it and good sound in a bulky, unattractive pair of cans.
 I learned how to apply filters to the mic to properly noise gate sounds, reduce background noise, and minimize the clacking of my incredibly loud, incredibly awesome mechanical keyboard.
 That thing is never going away, so if you don’t like it, I apologize.

 The new mic plus proper software settings made a night and day difference in how I sounded.
 Since most of the content in a stream is actually listening to the streamer talk, I wanted that experience to be as good as possible, subject to the constraint of viewers actually having to listen to my voice.

 A week or so later, I found a great deal on a streaming camera that was half off.
 Less than $50 for a new cam with a much higher frame rate and better color was an easy decision.
+Cheap streaming tech is a win win in my book!
 I grabbed a green-ish towel and tried my hand at applying a chroma key filter to the new camera and against all odds, it almost worked.
 The next morning we went to the store and bought a couple of yards of green cloth for $12, which we tacked to the ceiling for our first green-screen stream.
 It worked better than you’d think: the room disappeared from my streams, replaced by a head and chest view of me against the background.